 Regular well-child examinations by a doctor are essential for keeping kids healthy and up-to-date on their immunizations.
-A checkup also is an opportunity to talk to the doctor about developmental and safety issues and to ask any questions you might have about your child's overall health.
+A checkup also is a chance to talk to the doctor about developmental and safety issues and to ask any questions you might have about your child's overall health.
 As kids grow, they can also ask their own questions about their health and changing body.

 The doctor might also ask about your child's sleep, exercise, and eating habits.
-A yearly exam also lets older kids talk with their doctors about any questions they have on sexual development.
+A yearly exam also lets older kids talk with their doctors about any questions they have about puberty.

-In addition, the doctor may instruct your child about the importance of personal care and hygiene to maintain good health; warn against using alcohol, tobacco, or other drugs; and emphasize safety, (wearing a bicycle helmet, using seat belts, etc.).
+The doctor also might talk with your child about the importance of personal care and hygiene; warn against using alcohol, tobacco, or drugs; and stress safety (wearing a bicycle helmet, using seatbelts, etc.).

-The doctor should also ask about and provide counseling on behavioral issues, learning problems, difficulties at school, and emotional, physical, or sexual abuse.
+The doctor also may ask about and provide counseling on behavioral issues, learning problems, difficulties at school, and other concerns.

 As your child becomes a teenager, the doctor may ask you to leave the room to allow a more private conversation.
 It's an important part of kids moving toward independence and taking responsibility for their own health.

 Parents usually can judge if their child is sick enough for a visit to the doctor.
 Some symptoms that may require a doctor's attention include: